 Garlic can help your iron metabolism.

-That's because the Diallyl Sulfides
+That's because the Diallyl Sulfides in Garlic

 can help increase production

 of a protein called Ferroportin.

-Garlic improves bone health:
+Garlic improves bone

 is filled with bone

-nutrients such as:
+- healthy nutrients such as:

 Zinc, Maganese, Vitamin B-6, and Vitamin C.